Table of Contents[Hide][Show]

 Situated near the surf capital, Huntington Beach, and swanky Newport Beach, I am getting to know Costa Mesa as my daughter begins her new job in the Irvine area.
 We still have a lot of history to explore here.
 We have not yet visited the museum that pays tribute to the 1800s herdsmen who stopped in Costa Mesa (then called Lukup) as they drove their Capistrano cattle.
 It’s on my to-do list!

-But we can vouch for the Costa Mesa family friendly restaurants, shopping and glorious California weather.
+But we can vouch for the great food at Costa Mesa family friendly restaurants, delis, shopping and glorious California weather.

 Here are our favorite Costa Mesa restaurants (so far).